When it comes to big drone names, none are more synonymous with quality than DJI. Then…

 Drones can be used for a number of different purposes.
 Depending on what you plan to use your drone for, you could be faced with a big decision and it’s important to do your research first.
 You definitely don’t want to invest in something that might be a little more than you bargained for in terms of features and controls, at least not while you’re still learning.
 Here are a few tips to help you fly drones.

 Some drones come with all the bells and whistles, and it can be very tempting to scoop up one of these ultra-fancy models.
 However, keep in mind that with all of those extras comes a sizable price tag to go with them.
 If you’re new to the drone game, then all of these fancy extras can quickly become roadblocks to your learning.
 When you’re first starting out, it’s best to stick with simpler drones that offer beginner-friendly controls and easy-to-use features.

 Models like the Potensic A20 mini-drone are a great way to learn how to operate your drone successfully and at a comfortable pace without getting frustrated, or worse, causing damage to something on which you just spent a pretty penny.
-Start out with a good durable beginner drone and learn the basics, then you can slowly work your way up to more advanced models as you get more confident in your skill level.
+Start with safety and know the dangers of drones, then you can slowly start to learn the basics and move up to more advanced models as you get more confident in your skill level.

 Drones can offer a great way to spend time with friends and family, help you market a business, take incredible photos and videos, and so much more.
 If you’re new to the world of drones, then check out this list for the 7 best beginner drones.

 Roughly the size of a smartphone, the Potensic A20 is considered a mini-drone.
 This may make it a little less intimidating for beginners, as it isn’t capable of flying the altitude or distance of a larger drone.
 Beginner-friendly features such as crash protection and an easy-to-use remote control make the A20 ideal for those who want to master the basics of flying before jumping into a more advanced drone.